peteroupc/peteroupc.github.io/graphics.md

 Limit 3D graphics to the following:

-1. The maximum number of polygons that can be displayed at a time is equal to screen width times screen height divided by 24.[^3] \(Examples: 256 &times; 192 / 24 = 2048 polygons; 640 &times; 480 / 24 = 12800 polygons.)
+1. The maximum number of primitives that can be displayed at a time is equal to screen width times screen height divided by 24.[^3] \(Examples: 256 &times; 192 / 24 = 2048 polygons; 640 &times; 480 / 24 = 12800 primitives.)
-    * A polygon is either a triangle, a convex quadrilateral, or a line segment.
+    * A _primitive_ is either a triangle, a convex quadrilateral, or a line segment.
-    * Each vertex of the polygon must point to a vertex from the vertex list described later.
+    * Each vertex of the primitive must point to a vertex from the vertex list described later.
-    * Each polygon can be translucent and/or wireframed.
+    * Each primitive can be translucent and/or wireframed.

-2. The maximum number of vertices that can be used at a time is 3 times the maximum number of polygons.
+2. The maximum number of vertices that can be used at a time is 3 times the maximum number of primitives.
     * A vertex consists of an XYZ position, an XY texture coordinate, and a red&ndash;green&ndash;blue vertex color.
     * For each color, the red component is 5 bits, the green, 5 bits, and the blue, 5 bits.

 3. Textures must have the same color format as vertex colors, or may employ a 4-, 16-, or 256-color palette with that color format.
 The width and height of each texture must be a power of 2.
 A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.
 4. Depth buffers (Z buffers), clear colors, and fog colors are supported.
 5. The 3D graphics buffer's resolution is the same as the screen resolution.
-6. Polygons should undergo perspective-correct texture mapping, but affine mapping may be implemented instead.[^4]
+6. Primitives should undergo perspective-correct texture mapping, but affine mapping may be implemented instead.[^4]

 Limit 2D graphics to the following: [^5]